 Our guide to everything you need to know →

-2. Filter Fit – The actual fit of the filter is also important.
+The actual fit of the filter is also important.
 Air should not pass around the sides of the filters.
 That means no gaps.
 Make sure to measure correctly to ensure a snug filter fit.
 That way, all indoor airflow is filtered, reducing allergens and capturing as many contaminants as possible.

-IAQ to Reduce Allergens
+IAQ To Reduce Allergens

-Choosing home air filters with a higher MERV rating is a step in the right direction for allergy sufferers.
+Choosing a home air filter with a higher MERV rating is a step in the right direction for allergy sufferers.
 Filters are a popular choice to improve IAQ.
 They are one of the simplest and easiest (and cheapest!) ways to actively intervene in your space.
 Not only will better air filters reduce allergies and symptoms, but they’ll also improve your home’s overall air quality.